 - Stop taking at least 2 weeks before you have surgery

 - Talk to your doctor if you are pregnant or nursing

 - While Neuriva is decaffeinated, it's possible it may have a little caffeine.
 Consider this if taking it before bedtime.

 So What's Better: Neuriva or Prevagen?

 There's no clear winner here.
 Both Prevagen and Neuriva contain interesting ingredients but the proof for each supplement is less than I'd like.
 While both supplements have their fans, remember the results obtained with each will likely vary.
-If either works, their results might be best in those without significant brain impairment.
-Phosphatidylserine, which is one of the ingredients in Neuriva, and has some interesting research and may be worth taking a look at.
+If either work, their results might be best in those without significant brain impairment.
+Phosphatidylserine, which is one of the ingredients in Neuriva, has some interesting research and may be worth taking a look at.